DeathlyMade/VR-Project/README.md

 ### PART D

-## i.
-Introduction
+## Introduction
-This project focuses on implementing image segmentation techniques using both traditional region-based methods and deep learning models, in this case, U-Net.
-The objective is to segment facial regions accurately and compare the effectiveness of different methodologies.
+This project focuses on implementing image segmentation techniques using deep learning models, in this case, U-Net.
+The objective is to segment facial regions accurately and compare the results with traditional techniques.

-## ii.
-Dataset
+## Dataset
 - *Source*: The dataset used consists of cropped facial images with corresponding ground truth masks.
 - *Structure*:
   - face_crop/: Contains input images.
   - face_crop_segmented/: Contains ground truth segmentation masks.
   - output/: Stores results from segmentation techniques.

-## iii.
-Methodology
+## Implementation
-### *Traditional Segmentation (Part C)*
-- *Region-Based Segmentation*: Methods such as flooding and binary closing were applied.
-- *K-Means Clustering*: Used to segment regions based on color similarity.

-### *Deep Learning Models (Part D)*
+### *Deep Learning Models*
 - *U-Net Architecture*: A powerful fully convolutional network trained for pixel-wise classification.
+- *Custom Loss Function*: We initially used accuracy as a loss function but accuracy is not really a good measure to evaluate performance in segmentation tasks.
+So, we made a custom loss function which combines the binary cross entropy loss with the Dice Loss.
+- *Threshold*: We decided to keep a threshold of 0.5 for pixel-wise segmentation.

-## iv.
-Hyperparameters and Experiments
+## Hyperparameters and Experiments
 - *U-Net Model*:
   - Optimizer: Adam
   - Learning Rate: 0.0002